-5.0 The Designated Safeguarding Lead (DSL)

-- The DSL will be a member of the Senior Leadership Team.
+5.0 The Designated Safeguarding Lead (DSL) This means the DSL team in our school will be: The DSL will be a member of the Senior Leadership Team.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with their teachers about their welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the role-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - Safeguarding and Child Protection information will be dealt with in a confidential manner. - Our school will be clear as to who has parental responsibility for children on our roll, and report all identified private fostering arrangements to the Local Authority. - Safeguarding records will be stored securely in a central place separate from academic records.
+This responsibility should not be delegated.
+DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns.
+Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.
+Lead: Michelle Hooper Dean Taylor-Bryant Deputies: Lucinda Foster Matthew Blackburn Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
+Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
+A written record will be made of what information has been shared, with whom, and when.
+Safeguarding and child protection information will be dealt with in a confidential manner.
+The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority.
+Safeguarding records will be stored securely in a central place separate from academic records.
 Individual files will be kept for each pupil: the school will not keep family files.
-Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance. - If a pupil moves from our school, Child Protection and Safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential
+Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance.
+If a pupil moves from our school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
+All in-year applications and transfers will also be reported to the local authority.
+Because we use My Concern and store our records electronically we do not hold paper files.
+We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm We will record where and to whom the records have been passed and the date.
+This will allow the new setting to continue supporting victims of abuse and have that support in place for when the child arrives.